About Us

 About Sarah

 Sarah Jane Baker is an activist, musician, poet and author.
 She is known for her work on Trans Liberation, Prisoner's Rights and a variety of other causes.
 Sarah has always championed freedom of expression and continues to do so despite her unjust incarceration.
-She is a classically trained violinist, a skilled guitarist and songwriter and has published two books - a third book of her poetry is soon to be released.
+She is a classically trained violinist, a skilled guitarist and songwriter and has published two books and a compilation of poetry available here